Our mission is to foster intercultural understanding and to empower Latinxs to overcome the challenges they face

 - Protect and advance the rights of immigrants and the Latinx community

-- Foster civic participation
+- Foster civic participation and community engagement

 EVH is committed to equity, diversity and inclusion.
 We do not discriminate on the basis of race, color, national or ethnic origin, ancestry, age, religious beliefs, disability, sex, gender identity, or sexual orientation.